-The Science Behind the Alignment: Orbits, Ecliptic, and Illusion
+The Science Behind the Alignment: Orbits, Ecliptic, and Perspective

-At its core, a planetary alignment is an optical illusion born of geometry and perspective.
-The planets orbit the Sun in a nearly flat disk called the ecliptic plane, inclined by just a few degrees relative to Earth's equator.
-From our vantage point on Earth—a planet embedded within this plane—the inner worlds (Mercury and Venus) and outer giants (Saturn, Uranus, Neptune, Jupiter) periodically appear clustered along a narrow band in the sky.
-It's not a straight line in space; rather, the planets are scattered across their elliptical paths but aligned from our line of sight.
+At its core, a planetary alignment is a trick of geometry and perspective.
+The planets orbit the Sun along a nearly flat plane.
+From our vantage point on Earth — embedded within that same plane — they periodically appear clustered along a narrow band called the ecliptic, the apparent path of the Sun across the sky.
+It is not a straight line in space; the planets are scattered across their individual orbits but appear aligned from our line of sight, strung along that shared curved path like beads on a wire.

 The Moon's Guiding Light: Enhancing Visibility and Drama